 - Your area of expertise

-- Any links to websites or social tools (Twitter, LinkedIn, Facebook, Flikr, RSS, etc.) you'd like to share
+- Any links to websites or social tools (Twitter, LinkedIn, Facebook, Flikr, RSS, etc.

 - The title of any books that you have written

-Since UX Magazine is a magazine and not a blog, we have to be careful with some aspects of the style of the articles we publish.
-We want our content to read like a magazine and we feel that the credibility of analytical content can be undermined by an overly conversational presentation.
-Please don’t take this to mean that your article needs to be stiff or dry, or that you need to remove your personality from it., we just try to stick to a more expository style using the third person so it reads like analysis in a periodical, rather than as opinion in a blog.
+We want our content to read like a magazine, not a blog.
+Please don’t take this to mean that your article needs to be stiff or dry, or that you need to remove your personality from it.
+We just try to stick to a more expository style using the third person so it reads like analysis in a periodical, rather than as opinion in a blog.

 Terms and Conditions